ZEROFAIL/goblin-legacy/docs/usage.rst

     >>> joe_works_in, r_and_d = yield from joe.department.create(
     ...     vertex_params={'name': 'R&D'})

-The :py:class:`Relationship<goblin.relationships.base.Relationship>` class
+The :py:class:`Relationship<goblin.relationships.relationship.Relationship>` class
 provides several other methods for convenience as well.
-For a full reference, please see the :ref:`API docs<goblin.relationships.base.Relationship>`
+For a full reference, please see the :ref:`API docs<goblin.relationships.relationship.Relationship>`

 The :py:class:`V<goblin.models.query.V>` ertex centric query API
 ---------------------------------------------------------------